Heikowi/HWIFileDownload/README.md

 ### Start and Restart

 On app start a list of all downloads is collected.
-All items are downloaded that are not downloaded yet.
-Paused and failed downloads resume.

 ### Pause and Resume